Yanling County, Hunan

-Yanling County (炎陵縣 (炎陵县, Yánlíng Xiàn, the place of Yan Emperor' s tomb)) is a county in Hunan Province, China; it is under the administration of Zhuzhou City.
+Yanling County (炎陵縣 (炎陵县, Yánlíng Xiàn, the place of Yan Emperor's tomb)) is a county in Hunan Province, China, under the administration of Zhuzhou City.
 Located on the south eastern margin of the province, the county is bordered to the north by Chaling County, to the west by Anren, Yongxing Counties and Zixing City, to the south by Guidong County, and to the east by Suichuan County and Jinggangshan City of Jiangxi.
 Yanling County covers 2,030 km2.
 As of 2020, it had a population of 160,274, which is 41,797 fewer than 10 years ago.
 The county has 5 towns and 5 townships under its jurisdiction, and the county seat is at Xiayang (霞阳镇).

 tourist attractions

 The Mausoleum of Emperor Yandi

 The Mausoleum of Emperor Yan is the resting place of the Yan Emperor Shennong, the ancestor of the Chinese nation.
 It enjoys the reputation of "the first mausoleum in China" and is a national key cultural relic protection unit and a national scenic spot.